 Amy Stewart is the author of seven books.
 Her latest, Girl Waits With Gun, is a novel based on a true story.
 She has also written six nonfiction books on the perils and pleasures of the natural world, including four New York Times bestsellers, The Drunken Botanist, Wicked Bugs, Wicked Plants, and Flower Confidential.
 She lives in Eureka, California, with her husband Scott Brown, who is a rare book dealer.
 They own a bookstore called Eureka Books.
 The store is housed in a classic nineteenth-century Victorian building that Amy very much hopes is haunted.

 Amy has written for the New York Times, the Washington Post, and many other newspapers and magazines.
 She is the co-founder of the popular blog GardenRant.

 Honors & Awards

 Four of Amy’s previous books have been New York Times bestsellers.
-They have been translated into eight languages, and two of them–Wicked Plants and Wicked Bugs–have been adapted into national traveling exhibits that appear at botanical gardens and museums nationwide.
+They have been translated into eleven languages, and two of them – Wicked Plants and Wicked Bugs – have been adapted into national traveling exhibits that appear at botanical gardens and museums nationwide.

 She is the recipient of a National Endowment for the Arts fellowship, the American Horticulture Society’s Book Award, and an International Association of Culinary Professionals Food Writing Award.
 In 2012, she was invited to be the first Tin House Writer-in-Residence, a partnership with Portland State University, where she taught in the MFA program.

 Lectures & Events